STA198F2021/website/content/home/syllabus.md

 I want to make sure that you learn everything you were hoping to learn from this class.
 If this requires flexibility, please don't hesitate to ask.

 - Out of respect for others sharing your physical space, the class expectation will be that if you are sick, you will stay home and participate remotely.
-Accommodations

 - You *never* owe me personal information about your health (mental or physical), but you're always welcome to talk to me.
 If I can’t help, I likely know someone who can.